bestpractical/app-wsgetmail/README.md

 wsgetmail retrieves mail from a folder available through a web services API and delivers it to another system.
 Currently, it only knows how to retrieve mail from the Microsoft Graph API, and deliver it by running another command on the local system.
-It may grow to support other systems in the future.

 # INSTALLATION

     perl Makefile.PL
-    make PERL_CANARY_STABILITY_NOPROMPT=1
+    make
     make test
     sudo make install